-For all performance measures except D.a.i.c.1, D.a.i.d.1 and D.a.i.d.2 OAAS RO staff perform monitoring of SCAs at least annually utilizing the following OAAS Support Coordination Monitoring Tools:
+For all performance measures except D.a.i.c.1, D.a.i.d.1 and D.a.i.d.2 OAAS Regional Office (RO) staff performs monitoring of Support Coordination Agencies (SCAs) at least annually utilizing the OAAS Support Coordination Monitoring Tools: Participant Interview, Participant Record Review, Support Coordinator Interview, and Agency Review.

-- Participant Interview;

-- Participant Record Review;

-- Support Coordinator Interview; and

-- Agency Review.

 The sample size will be large enough for a confidence level of 95% and will be designated on the first day of each waiver year.
 The number of participants from the statewide sample to be included in each SCA sample will be proportional to the percentage of participants linked to each agency on the first day of each waiver year.
-A SCA's sample size will be determined separately for each region in which the SCA operates.
+An SCA's sample size will be determined separately for each region in which the SCA operates.

-For all performance measures except D.a.i.c.1, D.a.i.d.1 and D.a.i.d.2., the specific criteria for these measures are found in the OAAS Interpretive Guidelines (IGs) for the OAAS Participant Record Review.
+For all performance measures except D.a.i.c.1, D.a.i.d.1 and D.a.i.d.2., the specific criteria for these measures are found in the OAAS Interpretive Guidelines for the OAAS Participant Record Review.

 D.a.i.c.1 measures the first part of sub-assurance c., whether the service plan was updated at least annually or when warranted.
-The Medicaid Data contractor is responsible for prior authorization of services and authorizes services based upon receipt of an approved service plan.
+The data contractor is responsible for prior authorization of services and authorizes services based upon receipt of an approved service plan.
 Data is then entered into the contractor data system which provides 100% representativeness for this measure.